vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 5. Click on **Save** to finish the post-deployment configuration wizard.

-   If you did not select the **Setup Cloud After** option <_I don't see this option_> before saving, the initial configuration wizard exits.
+If you did not select the **Setup Cloud After** option before saving, the initial configuration wizard exits.
 The Cloud configuration window does not automatically launch and you are directed to a Dashboard view on the controller.

 ### Configure Default-Cloud